n8n-io/n8n-docs/docs/nodes/credentials/Twitter/README.md

 1. Go to the [apps page](https://developer.twitter.com/en/apps) in your Twitter developer account.
 2. Click on the *Create an app* button.
 3. Type in any necessary information and ensure 'Enable Sign in with Twitter' is checked.
-4. Copy the 'OAuth Callback URL' provided in the Twitter node credentials in n8n and paste it in the 'Callback URLs' section in the Twitter app creation page.
+4. Copy the 'OAuth Callback URL' provided in the Twitter OAuth API credentials in n8n and paste it in the 'Callback URLs' section in the Twitter app creation page.
 5. Click on the *Create* button.
 6. Click on *Keys and tokens* and use the 'API key' and the 'API secret key' with your Twitter OAuth API credentials in n8n.
 7. Click on the circle button in the OAuth section to connect a Twitter account to n8n.